 After retiring in 2005, he began his coaching career as an Academy coach for Saracens before spending four years with the Rugby Football Union as a National Academy Coach.
 His roles and achievements included Backs coach and Head Coach of the England Under 20 team that reached successive IRB Junior World Cup Finals in 2008 and 2009, and a Six Nations Grand Slam in 2008.

 Notable members of his 2008 and 2009 squads include Jordan Turner-Hall, Joe Gray, Ben Youngs, Henry Trinder, Alex Goode, Alex Corbisiero, Courtney Lawes, Joe Marler and George Lowe.

 Graham Rowntree joined Harlequins as Forwards Coach in July 2016.

 Winning 54 caps for England and touring twice with the British and Irish Lions as a player, he won two Heineken Cups and four Premiership titles with Leicester Tigers.

-After retiring in 2007 he joined the England set up in 2008 and toured with the Lions in 2007 as a coach.
+After retiring in 2007 he joined the England set up in 2008 and toured with the Lions in 2009 to South Africa as a coach.
 Four years later he was named assistant coach for the historic tour of Australia and in 2017 was named again as a coach for the tour to New Zealand.

 One of the greatest players in the professional era to have pulled on the famous Harlequins quarters, Nick Easter was named as Defence Coach for the 2016/17 season.